 Why a WR?

 Studies have shown that a WR is the next best thing to modern 400/450 trail bike: light, powerful, economical, well sprung.
-Yes we have the DRZosaurus, but they stopped importing into the UK same time as WRRs and cost the same in good nick.
-A CCM 450GP (left) is less proven and way out of my price range.
+Yes we have the DRZosaurus, but they stopped importing them into the UK same time as WR-Rs, and they cost the same in good nick.
+A CCM 450GP (left) was less proven and way out of my price range.
 In the UK you can also buy a new injected KLX 250S for just under £4k (lighter and better-sprung than a CRF-L), but it’s still only a regular 22-hp trail donk.

 Riding down to Morocco typically gives a machine a good work out on the road and trail.
-Last year’s CB500X was great on the highway, but for me a bit heavy on rocky tracks.
+Last year’s CB500X was great on the highway but for me, a bit heavy on rocky tracks.
 A WR is two-thirds of the weight, with I imagine commensurate performance and comfort loss on the road, but, like my old CRF-L, is able to tackle pretty much any desert riding scenario while returning economy that’s as good as a CB-X.

 Finding a WR from the UK

-From brand new down, there are always loads of 250Fs for sale in the UK, and you can see from the image below how easy it is to not know your Fs from your Rs, just as with Honda’s CRF-L, -X and -R. And while an WR-R is much nearer to a 250F than a Honda 250L is to an R or an X, the two Yams are not the same bike.Your WR250F is a twitchy, knob-ripping, 120-kilo, 37-horse, ally framed competition chain saw with a comp ratio of a diesel and oil changes measured in hours.
+From brand new down, there are always loads of 250Fs for sale in the UK, and you can see from the image above you need to know your Fs from your Rs, just as with Honda’s CRF-L, -X and -R. And while a WR-R is much nearer to a 250F than a Honda 250L is to an R or an X, the two Yams are not the same bike.Your WR250F is a twitchy, knob-ripping, 120-kilo, 37-horse, alloy-framed competition chain saw with a comp ratio of a diesel and oil changes measured in hours.
 Meanwhile, your 28-hp R will give you 3000 miles per sumpful, 90mpg on a sunny day, but stillputs out some 30% more power than a regular Jap 250 trail bike.
-A quick spin on a dealer’s 250X proved that a WR could be a contender: a 250 trailie with a 350’s performance.
+A quick spin on a dealer’s 250X supermoto proved that a WR could be a contender: a 250 trailie with a 350’s performance.
 This guy compares F with R.

-It achieves this with various tricks taken off an R1 superbike: titanium valves, EXUP valve and a 10k rpm redline.
+It achieves this with various tricks taken off an R1 superbike: titanium valves, EXUP valve and a 10,000 rpm redline.
 But at the same time the efi metres out the fuel efficiently and the alternator puts out proportionally much more poke than my CB500X – great for heated clothing, Christmas lights and laser tracking.

 Some early models had fuel pumps which played up in hot conditions – more on the link.
 There was a stator recall – mine got done before being sold to me.
 And it’s well-known you need to keep an eye on chain wear under the swingarm – proper chain maintenance and a bigger front sprocket minimise that.
 (Mine got new sliders).
 And they say for all that money the suspension – especially the rebound damping on the rear shock – is poor (great explanatory video here).
 Of course these riders may be using their Rs like Fs but as it is, for desert travels the very least you’d want a higher-rated spring.
 Go Race and Race Tech in the US make revalve/spring kits for WR suspension.
 With post but no labour that’s around $1000.
 I got mine shod by Hyperpro – the first WR250R to get that treatment.
 Not really a flaw, more of a pain; the 7.6L tank is tiny but helps contribute to the excellent wet weight.

-Even with that list you got to admit the 250R was either ahead of its time or an unusually good effort.
+Even with that list you have to admit the 250R was either ahead of its time or an unusually good effort.
 Actual changes since 2008 seem to amount to no more than new graphics, which some years look better than others.

 Most of the time you’ll barely find a WR250R or the 250X supermoto (left; a bit lower, fat 17s F&R, bigger front disc) for sale in the UK and I’d have been happy buying a good example of either and change an X’s front wheel.
-Examples I found were ’08 R with 17,500 miles for £2.5k, one from a dealer with ‘zero miles’ for £3k and a ’10 250X with 11k for the same money.
-Mine was effectively £3400 but with a few hundred quids worth of Hyperpro springage.
-That three grand would buy you a nice, two-owner, 2013 CRF-L or KLX, while most Brit WRs will have had several owners over the years.
-Even when an X turned up just a mile from my place for £2800, I didn’t even look at it.
+Examples I found in 2017 were ’08 R with 17,500 miles for £2.5k, one from a dealer with ‘zero miles’ for £3k and a ’10 250X with 11k for the same money.
+Mine was effectively £3400 but with a few hundred quids worth of Hyperpro springs That three grand would buy you a nice, two-owner, 2013 CRF-L or KLX, while most Brit WRs will have had several owners over the years.
+Even when an X turned up just a mile from my place for £2800, I didn’t even bother looking at it.

 Meanwhile, over in France (WRs imported till 2011, afaict) there’s a bit more choice online.
-In Italy (imported till 2015) used prices are cheaper (new X was €6500), and WRs are still sold new in Germany for around 7000 euro.
+In Italy (imported till 2015) used prices are cheaper and WRs were still sold new in Germany in 2016 for around 7700 euro.

 I scanned these linked websites for weeks for a decent X or R and tried to buy a few before the HP bike came up.
 My rationale: something like a ~2013 WR for around €4000 will be easier to sell here, even with a high Saharan mileage.
 Of course that had to be set against the cost of getting it and UK registration costs, but it all seemed worthwhile due to the greater selection than the few, well-used, multi-ownered, Monster-sticker clad UK examples.
-Stickers can be hot-aired away, but rightly or wrongly, as with so many DRZs it conjures up juvenile riding and poor maintenance practices.
+Stickers can be hot-aired away, but rightly or wrongly, as with so many DR-Zs, it conjures up juvenile riding and poor maintenance practices.
 I can do all that myself.